Allegedly left dogs in hot car

 William Toonk, 35, is alleged to have left two dogs, a pit bull and a puggle, unattended in a vehicle in front of 50 Main St. on a day (July 3) when temperatures in the village reached 93 degrees.
 According to the Cold Spring Police Department, the arrest was made at 1:25 p.m.

 Toonk also was charged with two other misdemeanors: criminal possession of a controlled substance and possession of marijuana, police said.
 Officer-in-Charge Larry Burke said Toonk posted bail and was released.

 In a separate incident in July, Cold Spring police arrested a male on charges of possession of marijuana.
 Burke declined to identify the man.

 Burke reported the arrests at the Cold Spring Village Board meeting on Aug.
 14. He also noted that two CSPD vehicles have been equipped with dashboard cameras provided by the Putnam County Sheriff’s Department at no cost to the village, and that his officers issued 80 parking and 20 traffic tickets during the month.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.